tobyhodges/fair-research-software/learners/setup.md

 #### VS Code Extentions for Git

-You could also install the following VS Code extensions to make your Git experience in VS Code better:
+You could also install the following VS Code extensions (from `View > Extensions` top-level menu) to make your Git experience in VS Code better:

 - GitLense - Git Supercharged (adds a few nice additions to Git support in VS Code)
 - Git Graph (provides nice graphs and visualisations of a Git repository in VS Code)